 You might remember that stratification usually increases the precision of our sample (reduces standard errors), relative to an SRS.
 Clustering has the opposite effect: it tends to decrease the precision of the sample (increase the standard errors).
 This is because individuals in the same cluster tend to be more alike than different, and this causes their responses to be positively correlated.

-One does not have to choose either clustering or stratification, and in large scale surveys the two methods are often combined.
-In coming lectures, we will examine some actual surveys that combine clustering and stratification to achieve the advantages in cost from the former while preserving some of the precision that stratification confers.
+One does not have to choose either clustering or stratification, and in large scale surveys the two methods are often combined, to achieve the advantages in cost from clustering while preserving some of the precision that stratification confers.